 Today, Tempelhof is a multi-purpose spot with a lot of history.
 The terminal has several layers of basements.
 At times, guides take groups for spooky sightseeing events down there.
 Nobody seems to have explored the huge basements in their entirety.

-The kites on Tempelhof field do not have to wait for take-off clearances from traffic controllers in the tower.
+Today, the kites on Tempelhof field do not have to wait for take-off clearances from traffic controllers in the tower.
 But dog owners need to clean up after their four-legged friends, especially on the runway.